noura2tarek/Counter_App/README.md

 # Description

 Simple counter app with counter text and two buttons increase & decrease.
-Manages the state using Counter Cubit and and updates the UI using bloc consumer in counter view.
+Manages the state using Counter Cubit and updates the UI using bloc consumer in counter view.

 The state type in int to observe the counter value.
 The counter cubit increases the state by 1 using incrementCounter method.
 And decreases the state by 1 using decrementCounter method.

 So, we have separated the presentation layer from the business logic layer.

 The structure of the app is:
 counter folder in lib: contains counter cubit and view folder.
 view folder: contains counter_view, counter_screen and widgets folder.
 widgets folder: contains my floating action button.